 A Happy Accident Turned Culinary Magic

 Today, I’m here to save you from the mistakes I made and guide you through the process of making the perfect coral tuile!
+Coral tuile turns crispy when: cooked until oil stops bubbling, the pan is hot enough, batter is thin and balanced so let’s take about how to many not oily soft tuiles with perfect recipe.

 Table of contents